1. Vision of the diploma

 - the concern of participating in the role of democratization of the school.

-2. The referential of skills and abilities acquired through training defining the output profile of diplomas on completion of aggregation in chemistry (didactics course)
+2. The referential of skills and abilities acquired through training defining the output profile of diplomas on completion of aggregation in biology (didactics course)

 On successful completion of this programme, each student is able to :